Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Game Model

-} Note that we make the assumption that the attacker has to keep consuming resources when the attack is in progress instead of making an instantaneous move like the defender; hence it has a different form of budget constraint.
-On the other hand, we assume that $C_i^A$ captures the total cost for each attack on node $i$, which is independent of the attack time.
+where $v_i(t)=1$ if the attacker is attacking node $i$ at time $t$ and $v_i(t)=0$ otherwise.
+Note that we make the assumption that the attacker has to keep consuming resources when the attack is in progress.
 We further have the following equation:

-Putting (\ref{generalattacker3}) into (\ref{generalattacker1}) and moving the expectation inside, the attacker's problem becomes
+Putting (\ref{generalattacker3}) into (\ref{generalattacker1}), \eqref{eqa:attackerconstraint} and moving the expectation inside, the attacker's problem becomes